-8. Local pet services providers: make sure other local pet service providers are aware of your spot.
+8. Local pet services providers: Ensure other local pet service providers are aware of your spot.
 Read more here.

 10. Reach out to local media: local newspapers and blogs love to hear about locals with a new side hustle trying to help dogs.
 Read more here.

-Check out a webinar video on from David on marketing your spot:
+Check out a webinar video from David on marketing your spot: